-- You must write all of your answers using a blue or black ink pen.
-The pen ink must be easily read by a scanner. - Your calculator must be non-programmable. - This examination has 9 problems. - You can solve the problems in any order. - You will have 5 hours to solve all problems. - You can begin working only after the START command is given. - All results must be written in the appropriate answer boxes with pen on the answer sheets that have been printed for you.
-Use the blank space on the back of the question sheets if you need scratch paper.
+- You are allowed to use only pen to write the answer. - Your calculator must be non-programmable. - This examination has 9 problems. - You can solve the problems in any order. - You will have 5 hours to solve all problems. - You can begin working only after the START command is given. - All results must be written in the appropriate answer boxes with pen on the answer sheets.
+Use the back of the question sheets if you need scratch paper.
 Remember that answers written outside the answer boxes will not be graded. - Write relevant calculations in the appropriate boxes when necessary.
 Full marks will be given for correct answers only when your work is shown. - The invigilator will announce a 30-minute warning before the STOP command. - You must stop working when the STOP command is given.
 Failure to stop writing will lead to the nullification of your examination. - The official English version of this examination is available on request only for clarification. - You are not allowed to leave your working place without permission.
 If you need any assistance (broken calculator, need to visit a restroom, etc), raise your hand and wait until an invigilator arrives.